aqlaboratory/pnerf/README.md

 Color intensity corresponds to fold speed up.

+### PyTorch Implementation

+A PyTorch implementation of pNeRF has been developed by [@FelixOpolka](https://github.com/FelixOpolka) and is available [here](https://github.com/FelixOpolka/pnerf-pytorch).

 ### Citation
 Please cite the [bioRxiv preprint](https://www.biorxiv.org/content/early/2018/08/06/385450) while the manuscript is in review.